-However, the Apple Card is unique in only requiring a soft pull when you apply.
-As such, your credit score won’t be impacted if you are denied for the Apple Card or if you are approved and decide not to move forward with your application.
+However, the Apple Card is unique in that it requires only a soft pull when you apply.
+This means your credit score won’t be impacted if you are denied the Apple Card or if you are approved and decide not to move forward with your application.
 This is a rare feature and could make the card particularly appealing if you’re in the market for a “soft pull” credit card.

 That said, if you accept an Apple Card offer and open a new line of credit, a hard pull will be recorded in your credit report.

 What to do if your application is not approved

 Receiving a denial for a credit card doesn’t have to be the end of the road.
 Now that you have a clearer understanding of the reason behind your Apple Card application is denied, you can try to resolve the issue or take steps to give yourself a better chance should you apply again in the future.

 If your Apple Card application was declined because your identification information couldn’t be verified, don’t fret – Apple says these issues can often be resolved either by rescanning your ID, correcting personal details or contacting Apple support.
 Here are a few tips: